 The Family Educational Rights of Privacy Act of 1974 (FERPA) is a federal law that protects the privacy of education records of all students enrolled in schools beyond the high school level.
 Students are entitled by FERPA and by FST policy to examine their academic records.

-FERPA allows institutions to identify certain types information called ‘directory information’ that may be disclosed without student consent.
-FST has designated the following information as directory information and can release this information at its discretion, unless the student has submitted a Request to Restrict Directory Information form to the Registrar: Student’s name; Student’s FST e-mail address; dates of attendance; participation in officially recognized activities; degrees, honors, and awards received; photograph.
+FERPA allows institutions to identify certain types of information called ‘directory information’ that may be disclosed without student consent.
+FST has designated the following information as directory information and can release this information at its discretion unless the student has submitted a Request to Restrict Directory Information form to the Registrar: Student’s name; Student’s FST e-mail address; dates of attendance; participation in officially recognized activities; degrees, honors, and awards received; photograph.

 Students who wish to place a privacy hold on directory information must complete a Request to Restrict Directory Information form obtainable online and from the registrar’s office.
-All other student information–for example grades or financial aid information–is confidential and can not be released to a third party without explicit student consent.
+All other student information–for example, grades or financial aid information–is confidential and can not be released to a third party without explicit student consent.

-Students wishing to give third-party access to their student information, for example, a spouse, parent, or sponsor, must complete and sign a FERPA student release consent form authorizing FST to release this information to the individual/s you designate.
+Students wishing to give a third-party access to their student information, for example, a spouse, parent, or sponsor, must complete and sign a FERPA student release consent form authorizing FST to release this information to the individual/s you designate.

 Discrimination and Harassment: Title IX of the Education Amendments

 FST complies with the provisions of Title IX of the Education Amendments of 1972 (45 CRF 86) regarding discrimination and allegations of sexual harassment.